Hello! I'm LenaWorld Traveller & Professional Blogger

-The Social Travel Experiment’s mission is to help busy millennials plan a fulfilling year traveling around the world through short stays with locals without wasting valuable time and money.
+The Social Travel Experiment’s mission is to help busy millennials have an unforgettable trip around the world through short stays with locals without wasting valuable time and money.

 I give you the tools to plan your own RTW (Round-The-World) trip, and I will show you how to stay with locals all over the world.
 This will give you an in-depth look at every place you visit, no matter how short or long you stay.
-If you avoid hotels and hostels and opt to stay in a private household sharing meals and stories, there is so much more you can learn about a place than just what is visible on the surface.
+If you avoid hotels and hostels on occasion and opt to stay in a private household sharing meals and stories, there is so much more you can learn about a place than just what is visible on the surface.
 This type of travel is what I call Social Travel.

 I started the planning of my Social Travel Experiment, a one year traveling the world to meet locals, in May 2017.
 I started traveling in July 2018.
 If you want to travel around the world, and you want to have your own Social Travel Experiment, staying with strangers (aka friends you haven’t met yet) and experiencing all destinations like a local, you are in precisely the right place!

 I try to share all my experiences with you to help you plan your trip in as little time as possible, as effectively as possible and take all the overwhelming feelings and insecurities away.

 Let’s get started, your biggest adventure yet awaits!